xonotic/xonotic/CONTRIBUTING.md

 # Policies

-### for all Developers
+### For all Developers

 - Branches should be named `myname/mychange`.
 For instance, if your name is Alex and the change you are committing is a menu fix, use something like `alex/menufix`.
 - Ask the branch owner before pushing to someone else's branch.

-### for Maintainers
+### For Maintainers

-- During a release freeze only user-visible fixes/polishing and documentation may be merged/pushed to master, other changes (eg new features, redesigns, refactors) must be discussed with the team first.
+- During a release freeze only user-visible fixes/polishing and documentation may be merged/pushed to master, other changes (e.g. new features, redesigns, refactors) must be discussed with the team first.
 - Pushing to someone else's branch is allowed if changes are required for merging the branch AND the owner has left the project or indicated they won't develop the branch further.
 - Any change pushed directly to `master` must be top quality: no regressions, no controversy, thoughtful design, great perf, clean and readable, successful pipeline, compliant with the Code Style below, no compiler warnings.
 - When merging, if the commit history is "messy" (contains commits that just fix the previous commit(s), and/or commits that don't compile and run, and/or poorly described commits) the MR should be squash merged.
 Clean concise commit history is useful and is to be merged intact.